 - ✓ Application for Funding Cover Page

 - Is all required information accurate and complete?

 - Has the Principal Investigator and the authorized organizational representative signed the Cover Page?

 - Is this a developmental award application?

 - Does one copy contain pen-and-ink signatures?

 - Have you included a telephone number, fax number, and/or e-mail address where a message may be left for you?

 - ✓ Table of Contents

 - Are page numbers included for each item?

 - ✓ Project Summary

 - Has the Project Summary been included?

 - Do the name and institution of the Principal Investigator and co-investigators appear on the page, or on the following page?

 - Does it include research objectives'

 - Is it no more than 250 words?

 - ✓ Project Description

 - Is the project fully described?

 - Does this section adhere to the format and page limitations, as specified?

-- Does this section begin as page 1, as specified?
+- Does this section begin as page 1, as specified

 - Does it contain a tentative schedule or workplan of major steps of study?

 - ✓ Citations to Project Description

 - Are all references cited?

 - Are all citations referenced?

 - Do all citations contain a title and are they in accepted journal format?

 - Documentation from Collaborator(s), or Host Institution (where appropriate)

 - ✓ Vitae and Publications List(s)

 - Are vitae included for the Principal Investigator and co-investigators, senior associates, and other key project personnel (including subcontractors-see instructions)?

 - Are the vitae current and pertinent?

 - Are the publications lists complete and limited to the last 5 years?

 - ✓ Budget (form ARS-455)

 - Are budget items complete?

 - Is the summary budget included?

 - Is the funding level total in line N within the stated limit of \$400,000 for the 3-year duration of the project proposal?

 - Is the budget duration within the stated limit of 3 years?

 - ✓ Indirect Cost Rate Schedule

 - For reimbursement of indirect costs, is a copy included of the applicant's indirect cost rate schedule that reports the applicant's federally negotiated audited rate?

 - ✓ General

 - Does the proposal conform to all format and page limitations and deadline requirements?

 - Are there an original and 12 copies?

 - Are all copies complete?

-Contents Overview 1
+Contents Overview

-Contents Authority
+Authority

 Applicable Federal Statutes, Regulations, and Guidelines

 Priority Research Areas

-Workforce Attachment, Income Volatility, and Administrative Costs
+Program Design and Operations

-Food Assistance as a Safety Net 4
+Food Assistance as a Safety Net

-Targeting High Needs Subgroups 5
+Obesity

-Eating Patterns, Food Choices, and Health Outcomes 5
+Eating Patterns, Diet Quality, and Health Outcomes

-Nutrition Education: Public and Private Returns to Information 6
+Behavioral Nutrition

-Eligibility Requirements, Award Types, and Indirect and Other Costs 8
+Eligibility Requirements, Award Types, and Indirect and Other Costs

-Types of Awards 8
+Types of Awards 9

-Indirect and Other Costs 8
+Indirect and Other Costs 9

-Peer Review of Applications 9
+Peer Review of Applications 1 Evaluation Factors and Criteria 1 0

-Evaluation Factors and Criteria 10
+Evaluation Factors and Criteria 1

-Research Merit of the Proposal 10
+Research Merit of the Proposal 1

-Overall Approach 10
+Overall Approach 1

-Workplan, Budget, and Cost-Effectiveness
+Workplan, Budget, and Cost-Effectiveness 1

-Key Personnel 10
+Key Personnel 1

-How To Obtain Application Materials 11
+How To Obtain Application Materials 2

-Application Process
+Application Process 1 3

-Overview
+Overview 3

-Submission Requirements
+Submission Requirements 3

-Format and Contents of Proposals 12
+Format and Contents of Proposals 3

-Application for Funding Cover Page
+Application for Funding Cover Page 3

-Table of Contents
+Table of Contents 1 4

-Project Summary 13
+Project Summary

-Project Description
+Project Description 5

 Citations to Project Description

-Collaborative Arrangements
+Collaborative Arrangements 6

 Vitae and Publications List(s)

-Budget
+Budget1 6

-Indirect Cost Rate Schedule
+Indirect Cost Rate Schedule 7

 Current and Pending Support

 Additions to Project Description

 What/Where To Submit

 Proposal Disposition

 Duration of Awards

 Management Information

 Notice of Award

 Financial Obligations

-Post-Award Administration 20
+Post-Award Administration

+-